sgmanohar/oxford-oath/oxford-oath.md

 ## Preamble

-Believing in the sanctity of every human person, and that technology ought to serve us and contribute to the common good;
+Believing in the sanctity of every individual, and that technology ought to serve us and contribute to the common good;

 Conscious that our creativity is both a gift and a responsibility, and that the tools we form in turn form us;